jezhumble/berkeley-hills-redlining.github.io/index.md

 ---
 title: A summary of housing discrimination in the North Berkeley Hills
 ---
-# A summary of housing discrimination in the North Berkeley Hills

 The map below from 1909 shows the Northbrae Properties subdivision in the Berkeley
 Hills. ([source](https://digicoll.lib.berkeley.edu/record/58662),